spkelle2/Equipment_Routing_Docs/variation.rst

 there are fewer than :math:`n` days until the start or the end of our time range, the set is just the remaining days.)

-We used two variables within this problem definition.
+We used two variables in this problem.
 The first, :math:`w_{i,l}`, represents the number of truckloads (equivalently, sets of equipment) going to or from site :math:`i` on day :math:`l`.
 The second, :math:`z`, is the largest sum of truckloads going to or from all sites on any